 Benefits of IAS:-

-1. Confidentially, independent and objective assessment of inventors' ideas anytime all the time;
+1. Confidentially, independent and objective assessment of innovators' ideas anytime all the time;

-2. Involvement of the inventor in the idea validation and commercialization process;
+2. Involvement of the innovator in the idea validation and commercialization process;

 3. Identification and strengthening of the benefits of your idea to the target market;

 4. Assessment of the novelty of your idea and advice on which intellectual property tool would be the most relevant in securing your idea;